 Potential signs of debris damage:

 Visual identification of debris on the roof deck.

 Water damage can happen when high winds uproot a tree which then falls onto your roof causing the rain to get into your home.
 It’s not just water from high wind that damages a structure.
 Even a small amount of standing moisture from a storm can lead to serious damage.
 That is the reason why checking your home and surroundings carefully after winds die down is important.

 Signs of water damage include:

 Damage to roof supports or accents.
 This may not always be obvious.
-Check the areas where the water seems to pool during and after heavy rain even if shingles appear to be completely intact.
-Also, check the flashing around vent pipes, your chimney.
+Check the areas where the water seems to pool during and after heavy rain even if the shingles appear to be completely intact.
+Also, check the flashing around your vent pipes and chimney.

 Visible attic issues and moisture.
 Check your attic for any signs of moisture penetration that can disclose leaks.

 Now that you know what storm damage looks like, you should have a pretty good idea of what sort of damage you may have.
 The next step is treating your roof.
 You should first start by calling a professional roofing company, and setting up an inspection with one of their contractors.

 Your contractor will conduct a thorough walk-through and figure out the extent of your damage.
 From there, you’ll be given a repair estimate, and before you know it, your storm damage will be fixed before your very eyes!

 If you’re ready to take the plunge and get your storm-damaged roof repaired, drop RoofCrafters a line.
 As soon as you submit your form, one of our friendly experts will give you a call to set up a time for your inspection.
 If you’re not quite sure if you need an inspection just yet, or have a few remaining questions, feel free to browse the extensive resources in our learning center.